 2. Buy a wedding planner book

-If a planner is completely out of budget, I would strongly suggest the Astro Wed wedding planner that is SO FUN!!
-It has pages and pages full of prompts that will help you decide theme, vendors, guest list, timeline, etc. It definitely breaks down all of the overwhelming things into more edible pieces, which is so much easier for someone trying to plan their wedding while also wishing they could just watch Netflix 32 hours a day (same friend, same).
+If a planner is completely out of budget, I would strongly suggest the Astro Wed wedding planner, which is SO FUN!!
+It has pages and pages full of prompts that will help you decide the theme, vendors, guest list, timeline, etc. It definitely breaks down all of the overwhelming things into more edible pieces, which is so much easier for someone trying to plan with pre-wedding depression while also wishing they could just watch Netflix 32 hours a day (same friend, same).

 3. Create a game plan.

-So if you’re planning a wedding, it’s good to look at suggested timelines of planning, like this one on Here Comes the Guide, that has a usable check list for you to use.
+So if you’re planning a wedding, it’s good to look at suggested timelines of planning, like this one on Here Comes the Guide, which has a useful checklist for you to use.
 Things you might not think about, like wedding insurance (cannot recommend this enough) or hiring a wedding nanny…it’s all in there.

 4. Scale down your wedding.

 What’s that?
 Only invite people whose presence makes you happy?
 I give you permission, right here and now, to not invite people just because it’s the thing to do.
 I don’t give a flying pegasus what your mom says and demands.
 GUESS WHAT MOM!
 THIS ISN’T ABOUT YOU.
 Unless the unfavorable person demanding to come is also willing to buy you that $400 KitchenAide mixer you’ve been dreaming about for six years, they can’t come.
 Does that sound petty?
 Not really, if you think about what energy suckers (no offense to my Vampiric friends) can do to the tone and mood of your big day.

 You are not obligated to invite anyone to your wedding.
 There.
 I said it.
 It’s in the Universe.
 Now, what are you gonna do about it?